 Ways to protect your baby from the virus

 - Face masks.
-Non-household members over age 2 should mask-up, even if visiting the baby outside or in small gatherings.
+It's a good idea for non-household members over age 2 should mask-up, even if visiting the baby in small gatherings.

 - Physical distancing.
 Even though everyone wants to hold a new baby, you should insist unvaccinated visitors remain at least 3 feet from the baby.
 These measures should also be kept in mind when you go out of the house with the baby.